jonamat/sqlite-rest/README.md

 $ sqlite-rest -h
 Usage of sqlite-rest:
   -f string
-        Path to the SQLite database file (default "db.sqlite") -p string
+        Path to the SQLite database file (default "data.sqlite") -p string
         Port to listen on (default 8080)